Examples of Inclusions in the Valuation of Goods and Services

 Similarly, the recipient makes the barter printer when a laptop is provided for Rs.
 40000.
 If the worth is known to be Rs.
 4000 at delivery time.
 Still, the open market value is unknown; the value of the laptop supply will be Rs.
 44000.

-• When the Value of Supply of Goods is Made or Received Through an Agent
+• When You Supply or Receive Goods Through an Agent

 If a principal provides rice to his agent, and on the day of supply, the agent charges Rs.
 5000/-per quintal for rice of like kind and quality.
 The same agent also receives rice of a similar type and quality from an additional independent supplier for Rs.
 4550 per quintal.